Abdallh-Ayman/Review_SQL_Python/SQL_interviews_questions/SQL_Query.md

 WITH CTE AS (
     SELECT ename,
-           COUNT(*) AS Frequency,                                                      -- if we use any aggrigate we must use group by with rownum
+           COUNT(*) AS Frequency,                                  -- if we use any aggrigate we must use group by with other column without need to write the rownum(window function)
            ROW_NUMBER() OVER (PARTITION BY ename ORDER BY (select null)) AS row_num FROM emp
     GROUP BY ename